 14. Review of Prospective Adopters' Approval

 The Adoption Service Manager will review the adopters' approval at least annually by means of a report from the adoption link worker, together with any comments on the report from the prospective adopters.
 Where the review identifies the need for a change of approval, the adoption link worker must prepare a Prospective Adopter's Review Report for this purpose.
-The prospective adopter should be given a copy and given 10 working days to comment before arrangements are made for the report to be presented to the Panel.
+The prospective adopter should be given a copy and has 10 working days to comment before arrangements are made for the report to be presented to the Panel.

 If the approval is still considered suitable, the prospective adopters should be notified in writing and a copy of the reports, minutes, decision and notification placed on their Adoption Case File.

 If the prospective adopters are considered no longer suitable, the same procedure should be followed as set out in Section 10, Representations / Independent Review Procedure.